ghostiek/CICD-Presentation/GitBasics/git.md

 We can also undo commits by running `git reset [commit id]` this will preserve our changes onto our local working directory.
 If we wish to really change all the files to exactly what they were when the commit happened we run `git reset --hard [commit id]`.
 If we want to go back one commit and don't feel like getting the id we can use `git reset HEAD~1`.
 You may modify the 1 to any number to specify any number of commits before the current one.

+### What if there's sensitive or useless data we never want to commit and share?

+We can create a file named `.gitignore`.
+Normally we would copy paste in it whatever useless files R/Python/Pycharm/VSCode/RStudio or other tools may generate.
+You may find the full list of templates [here](https://github.com/github/gitignore).

+However it is also useful to be able to modify it yourself.
+If we created a data directory as such `mkdir data` and we had very private info there. `nano data/secret_keys.txt`.
+We can add `data/` to our `.gitignore` to never track that directory.
+We can also ignore specific files and there's also tons of patterns you can create but I won't go deeper into that because there's already too much to cover.
+If you want to learn about what else you can ignore feel free to read [the docs on .gitignore](https://git-scm.com/docs/gitignore)

 ## Working with branches

 The project is starting to get a bit more crowded and if you have multiple colaborators it would make sense for there to be a development branch and a main copy of the repository.